-We anticipate that for the next 12 months we will be generating cash from the same revenue stream.
-We believe that our cash generated from operations and cash on hand will provide sufficient capital to fund our operations and meet our cash needs on a short term and long term basis for the next twelve months.
-In addition, we intend to finance our internal growth with cash on hand, cash provided from operations, borrowings, debt or equity offerings, or some combination thereof.
+We anticipate that for the next 12 months we will be generating cash from the same revenue stream and related revenue streams we are currently investigating.
+We believe that our cash generated from operations and cash on hand may not provide sufficient capital to fund our operations and meet our cash needs on a short term and long-term basis for the next twelve months.
+Consequently, we intend to finance our internal growth with cash on hand, cash provided from operations, borrowings, debt or equity offerings, or some combination thereof to expand our business so that we can meet our cash needs.
+For the year ended March 31, 2015, we borrowed \$100,000 and \$20,000 from a stockholder and an entity related by certain common management and control, respectively for working capital.
+In addition, we completed the sale of 2,580,000 shares of common stock at \$0.0125 per share for total proceeds of \$32,250, \$29,250 of which was received during the year ended March 31, 2015.